Skip to Content

 In a nutshell, pack layers for the interchangeable climates, and wear loose-fitting, light clothes that cover your shoulders, cleavage and legs.

 Whilst you will see Westerners walking around in shorts and string tops in tourist areas, we recommend being sensitive to the local culture and covering up.
-No one will say anything to you.
-It’s just being respectful.
+No one will say anything to you; it’s just being respectful.

 Volubilis